 SME IPOs are required to be 100% underwritten which is not the case with their mainboard counterparts.

-Above mentioned points make it amply clear that SME IPOs are only meant for investors with high risk appetite.
+Above mentioned points make it amply clear that SME IPOs have a number of risks and are only meant for investors with high risk appetite.
 Nevertheless, SME IPOs aim to allot at least 50% of the shares to retail investors.
 In case of healthy demand (as it is these days), more allotment may be made.

 This is a radically different scenario from mainboard IPOs where retail investors get maximum 35% in the case of companies with profitable track record.
 On main exchanges, companies with profitability of less than three years in the last five years are considered risky and retail investors exposure is limited to just 10% in such cases.